Jake1Egelberg/DEAR/README.txt

 GENERAL STEPS OF RNA-SEQ:
 1) Build index of reference genome (human/hg19/hg38 or mouse/mm9/mm10)
 2) Align RNA reads to index
-3) Measure differential expression between high quality reads
+3) Count reads at each location and measure differential expression between high quality reads

 ------------------------------------------------------------